See the 2026 Oscar Winners for Hair, Makeup, Costume, and Production Design

 Warner Bros.

-The Academy Award for Best Costume was a close race between Deborah L. Scott of “Avatar: Fire and Ash,” Malgosia Turzanska of “Hamnet,” Kate Hawley of “Frankenstein,” Miyako Bellizzi of “Marty Supreme,” and Ruth E. Carter of “Sinners.”
-On the fashion front, Paul Tazewell—who won his first Oscar last year for “Wicked”—was left out of the race for the film’s second installment, “Wicked: For Good.”
-For makeup and hairstyling, Mike Hill, Jordan Samuel, and Cliona Furey of “Frankenstein” won in a stacked category alongside Kazu Hiro, Glen Griffen, and Bojoern Rehbein of “The Smashing Machine," as well as other artists for Japanese historical drama, “Kokuho,” and a Norwegian body horror film “The Ugly Stepsister."
-And as for production design, drawing directly from the Best Picture nominees we had “Frankenstein,” “Hamnet,” “Marty Supreme,” “One Battle After Another,” and “Sinners” neck-in-neck.
+The Academy Award for Best Costume Design was a close race between winner Kate Hawley of “Frankenstein" and nominees Deborah L. Scott of “Avatar: Fire and Ash,” Malgosia Turzanska of “Hamnet,” Miyako Bellizzi of “Marty Supreme,” and Ruth E. Carter of “Sinners.”
+For makeup and hairstyling, Mike Hill, Jordan Samuel, and Cliona Furey of “Frankenstein” won in a stacked category alongside the "Sinners" team, Ken Diaz, Mike Fontaine, and Shunika Terry, Kazu Hiro, Glen Griffen, and Bojoern Rehbein of “The Smashing Machine," as well as other artists for Japanese historical drama, “Kokuho,” and Norwegian body horror film “The Ugly Stepsister."
+As for production design, drawing directly from the Best Picture nominees we had “Frankenstein,” “Hamnet,” “Marty Supreme,” “One Battle After Another,” and “Sinners” neck-in-neck, but "Frankenstein" took the win, achieving a rare craft-category sweep., opens in new tab

 Best Makeup and Hairstyling